civicrm/civicrm-core/ext/afform/docs/roadmap.md

   support batching (i.e. all API calls issued within a 5ms window are sent as a batch).
 * Default CSS: There's no mechanism for defining adhoc CSS.
 This is arguably a feature, though, because the CSS classes should be validated (to ensure theme interoperability).
+* `Civi/Angular/ChangeSet.php` previously had an integrity check that activated in developer mode (`\CRM_Core_Config::singleton()->debug && $coder->checkConsistentHtml($html)`).
+This has been removed because it was a bit brittle about self-closing HTML tags.
+However, the general concept of HTML validation should be reinstated as part of the `afform_auditor`.
+* `hook_alterAngular` is used to inject APIv4 metadata for certain tags.
+This behavior needs a unit-test.